sanjitprd777/LuckyDraw/README.md

 * Then user can participate by click on "Participate" button for any active events
 * A user can participate in multiple active events
 * On successful participation we decrease ticket count by 1

 ![alt text](https://github.com/Sanjit-Prasad/LuckyDraw/blob/main/images/3.2.png?raw=true)

 * We also check if user has already participated in same event

 ![alt text](https://github.com/Sanjit-Prasad/LuckyDraw/blob/main/images/3.3.png?raw=true)

 # 4. Design an API which lists all the winners of all the events in the last one week.

-* Our API will show all the events past one week
+* We have made an API will show all the "Finished Events" for the past week

 ![alt text](https://github.com/Sanjit-Prasad/LuckyDraw/blob/main/images/4.1.png?raw=true)

-* User can click on "Show List" button to see all the winners
+* A user can click on "Show List" button to see all the winners for that event below

 ![alt text](https://github.com/Sanjit-Prasad/LuckyDraw/blob/main/images/4.2.png?raw=true)

 # 5. Compute the winner for the event and announce the winner.